 VisualSP helps employees by providing them access to any information (learning, governance, announcements, policies, etc.) they need in context of their own environment to help them perform their job.

-VisualSP also produces the VisualSP for Teams app that serves as a good alternative to Viva Learning who need it.
+VisualSP also produces the VisualSP for Teams app that serves as a good alternative to Viva Learning if needed.

 21. Is there a cost for sources such as LinkedIn Learning?
 (Will there be free and pay learning sources and a way to manage costs?)